OFSTED, November 2013

-A learner can have a Helpful Learning Guide at any point in their school career and it is always co‐ produced with the student and their parents/carers.
+A student can have a Helpful Learning Guide at any point in their school career and it is always co‐ produced with the student and their parents/carers.

 The assessment tools/packages are standardised/norm referenced which means that the results are compared against a large national sample of individuals of the same age.
-If the learner is at an age‐ expected or age‐appropriate level they will score between 85 and 130 on the scale, with most individuals of that age group scoring around 100.
-It is important to remember that these assessment tools/packages can only provide a snapshot of a leaner’s abilities on that day as they can of course be influenced by other factors.
+If the student is at an age‐ expected or age‐appropriate level they will score between 85 and 130 on the scale, with most individuals of that age group scoring around 100.
+It is important to remember that these assessment tools/packages can only provide a snapshot of a student’s abilities on that day as they can of course be influenced by other factors.

-This doesn’t mean that all vulnerable or EAL learners have SEN: only those with a learning difficulty that requires special educational provision will be identified as having SEN.
+This doesn’t mean that all vulnerable or EAL students have SEN: only those with a learning difficulty that requires special educational provision will be identified as having SEN.

 Teachers use various strategies to adapt (differentiate) the curriculum.
 This might include:

-Guiseley School employs a team of Learning Support Assistants (LSAs), one Lead Learning Support Assistant and three Higher Level Teaching Assistants (HLTAs), all working under the direction of the SENCo.
-These staff, together with the SENCo and the Emotional Support Mentor, form the Learning Support team.
+Guiseley School employs a team of Learning Support Assistants (LSA’s), one Lead Learning Support Assistant and three Higher Level Teaching Assistants (HLTA’s).
+One HLTA is a member of the English department team, one is a member of the Mathematics department team and the third is working under the direction of the SENCo.
+These staff, together with the SENCo, our Social Worker and Emotional Mentor, form the Learning Support team.